loopbackio/loopback-next/docs/site/tutorials/core/10-advanced-recipes.md

 permalink: /doc/en/lb4/core-tutorial-part9.html
 ---

-There are a few advanced usage of the LoopBack core modules that are not covered by the Greeter Extension and Greeter Application example.
+There are a few advanced usages of the LoopBack core modules that are not covered by the Greeter Extension and Greeter Application example.

 # Create your own decorator